Responsible Office: Office of Cybersecurity | Last Review: 12/03/2020 Next Review: 12/03/2022 |

 Data Owner is ultimately responsible for the data and information being collected and maintained by his or her department or division, usually a member of senior management.
 They assign data classification based on the data’s potential impact level and determines if data access is allowed.

-ITS is responsible for the deployment of the technical controls to manage personal devices on the UTHSC network.
+Information Technology Services (ITS) is responsible for the deployment of the technical controls to manage personal devices on the UTHSC network.

 Owner of personal device must abide by this practice and all University standards and practices while using their personal device on the UTHSC network.